 The Signup Bonus Sweetens the Pot

-Since the sign-up bonus alone is worth $500, you can’t really lose on this deal.
-After you sign up for this card, you will earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That’s $625 in travel when you redeem through Chase Ultimate Rewards® – an instant 10% return on your spending.
+After you sign up for this card, you will earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That’s $750 in travel when you redeem through Chase Ultimate Rewards®.
 Just remember, you need to pay your balance in full each month in order to avoid paying credit card interest.

 Also keep in mind that these points can be worth a lot more if you transfer them to airlines especially.
 For example, 50,000 points transferred to Air France/Flying Blue can easily get you a round-trip flight to Europe that’s worth $1,500 or more.

 You Have So Many Transfer Partners to Choose From

 Chase’s Ultimate Rewards program offers the best transfer partners of any of its competitors.
 When you earn Chase points, you can transfer them to popular hotel and airline programs such as Southwest Airlines, British Airways, Hyatt, Marriott, and IHG at a 1:1 ratio.
 If you have a co-branded credit card with any of these programs already, getting the Chase Sapphire Preferred® Card can help you boost those point balances.

 Remember that your points can go a lot further if you utilize transfer partners in a strategic way.
 If you transfer to airline partners, you can easily get 2 cents in value for every point you spend.

 Earning Points is Easy

 If you dine out often or travel frequently, this card is a must-have for your wallet.
 Why?
 Because you earn 2x points on all dining and travel purchases.
 Those points can add up quick!